yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/CacheFactory.md

----
-sidebar_position: 3
----

-# Cache factory
+# CacheFactory

+The `CacheFactory` class provides a flexible way to configure and switch between different cache adapters at runtime.

 ## Initial configuration

-To begin using the [`CacheFactory`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/EventBus.EventBusFactory.html), You will need to register all required adapters during initialization.
+To begin using the `CacheFactory`, You will need to register all required adapters during initialization.

 ```ts
 import { CacheFactory } from "@daiso-tech/core/cache";